arydewo/SDCGeoCore/README.md

 # SDCGeoCore
-Software AG Developer Community - Integration Server - Geo Location By IP
+Software AG Developer Community - Integration Server - Geo Location By IP | Author : Harry Prasetyo K | @arydewo

 Description :
 This is an Integration Server based package containing REST Service that can be utilized for querying geo location information by IP Address (IPv4)